FANMixco/career-signal/README.md

 The backend must still be running on your computer.

-If you serve the frontend separately, for example from:
+If you serve the frontend separately, for example, from:

 ```text
 http://10.0.2.2:5500